adamdbradley/stencil-forms/readme.md

 ### Async Validation

 In most cases it may be best to have the validation synchronous.
-However, some scenarios may way to hit an external server to validate an input, requiring the validation to be asynchronous.
+However, some scenarios may want to hit an external server to validate an input, which requires the validation to be asynchronous.

 The custom validate method can also return a `Promise`, which should resolve with a string value (empty string meaning the value is valid).
 While the active validation is pending, a custom validating message